 Alexandra Shulman CBE, is a British journalist.
 She is a former editor-in-chief of the British edition of Vogue, and also the longest-serving editor in the history of British Vogue.
 She took the helm of Vogue in 1992, presiding over a circulation increase to 200,000 and a higher profile for the publication.

-Book Alexandra Shulman to speak at your next event or conference with the Champions Speakers agency, contact a booking agent via email@example.com or speak to a booking agent directly on 0207 1010 553.
+To book Alexandra Shulman to make a personal appearance at your corporate event, function or conference, simply contact the Champions Speakers agency by emailing email@example.com or by calling a booking agent directly on 0207 1010 553.

 When at corporate events, Alexandra is known to cover the following topics:

 - Magazine Publishing

 - Overcoming Adversity